PeteHaitch/phd_thesis/markdown/paper_reviews.md

 __TODO: Discuss interpetation with Terry__
 __TODO: What are the grey and blue dots in Fig. 3c?__

-Based on this analysis they concluded that there was "a significant correlation for comethylation over short distances ($\leq$ 1,000 bp), [but] it deteriorated rapidly for distances $>$ 2,000 bp".
+Based on this analysis they concluded that there was "a significant correlation for co-methylation over short distances ($\leq$ 1,000 bp), [but] it deteriorated rapidly for distances $>$ 2,000 bp".

 __TODO: Fix indicator function__